Thevesh/query-demo/README.md

 ## Implementation

 **Stack:**
-- **DuckDB WASM**—columnar analytics engine compiled to WebAssembly.
+- **DuckDB WASM**: Columnar analytics engine compiled to WebAssembly.
 Handles multi-table joins and window functions over millions of rows in the browser.
 Eliminates the need for a query execution backend entirely.
-- **Parquet on CDN**—election datasets are pre-processed and hosted as Parquet files.
+- **Parquet on CDN**: Election datasets are pre-processed and hosted as Parquet files.
 Parquet's columnar layout means DuckDB only reads the columns a query touches, not the full dataset.
-Files are typically 5–10× smaller than equivalent CSVs and load efficiently over HTTP range requests.
+Files are typically 10× smaller than equivalent CSVs and load efficiently over HTTP range requests.
-- **CodeMirror with SQL dialect**—browser-native code editor with SQL syntax highlighting and bracket matching.
+- **CodeMirror with SQL dialect**: Browser-native code editor with SQL syntax highlighting and bracket matching.
 Familiar enough for technical users; non-threatening for everyone else because they are pasting AI-generated code, not writing from scratch.
-- **Next.js**—least important part of the stack.
+- **Next.js**: Least important part of the stack.
 I used it because I'm familiar with it, but you could swap it out for vanilla HTML/CSS/JS if you wanted.
+Similar, this demo is deployed on Vercel for convenience, but it doesn't have to be.

+**Wishlist (not built here, for parsimony):**
+- Cloudflare Turnstile: Bot protection on the short-link generation endpoint and any future server-side features.
+Without it, a viral spike is also an invitation for abuse.
+Turnstile is invisible to real users and free at reasonable volumes.
+- ClickHouse for usage analytics.
+- GoGovSG short-link integration: The short-link button is stubbed in this demo.
+Automated data pipeline: Currently the Parquet files are built and uploaded manually.
+A lightweight pipeline would validate the data, regenerate the Parquet files, and push them to the CDN automatically.

 **Constraints and trade-offs considered:**

-- *WASM has a cold-start cost.* The DuckDB WASM bundle is ~5MB and must be fetched on first load.
-This is a one-time cost per session; subsequent queries are sub-200ms.
-Mitigation: the bundle is loaded lazily after the page renders, so the UI is immediately interactive.

-- *SQL is a leaky abstraction for non-coders.* Even with AI assistance, a user who gets a syntax error may not know how to fix it.
-Mitigation: the sample queries demonstrate correct patterns; the AI prompt includes schema context that significantly reduces error rates; error messages are surfaced clearly in the UI.

-- *No server means no usage analytics by default.* Standard page-view analytics (e.g. Plausible) can be added without a backend, but query-level telemetry (which questions users are asking, which queries fail) would require either a lightweight logging endpoint or a client-side analytics solution with event tracking.
+1.  *Bring-your-own-AI vs. embedded AI.* The most obvious alternative to the copy-prompt approach is to embed an AI directly in the product—the user types a question, the product calls an LLM API, and SQL appears automatically.
+I deliberately rejected this approach for three reasons.
+First, cost: LLM API calls are not cheap, and an election product can balloon costs overnight, which is the wrong property for a civic tool with no revenue model.
+Second, privacy: an embedded AI requires routing user queries through a server, which means logging, retention risk, and the question of what we do with the data.
+With the copy-prompt approach, nothing the user types ever leaves their browser unless they choose to generate a short link.
+Third, provider lock-in: in particular, being prone to its downtime.
+The copy-prompt approach works with any LLM.

+2. *DuckDB (client-side) vs. API (server-side).* The alternative to running DuckDB in the browser is a server that accepts queries and returns results.
+That approach has a marginal cost for every query run, or a fixed infra cost.
+With client-side DuckDB, the user's own device does the computation.
+A million query runs cost the same as ten.
+This is distributed computing in the most literal sense: every visitor brings their own CPU.
+The trade-off is a ~5MB WASM bundle on first load, adding a few seconds of cold-start latency.
+This is mitigated by loading the bundle lazily after the page renders, so the UI is immediately interactive while DuckDB initialises in the background.

+3. *Expose the SQL vs. hide the SQL.* A natural instinct is to hide the SQL entirely—show a text box, return a table, abstract away the mechanics.
+I chose not to.
+Showing the SQL serves two purposes.
+First, transparency: a user can see exactly what computation produced the result they're looking at.
+Second, education: many Singaporeans are capable of learning or at least understanding SQL if given a working example and gentle exposure.
+Showing AI-generated SQL alongside its output is one of the most effective ways to teach it.
+The intimidation concern is real but manageable—especially with a rich array of sample queries.

 ## Launch & Rollout